Whiteknight/whiteknight.github.com/drafts/xml_is_hard.md

 Last week I promoted the Parse and Json libraries in Rosella to stable status.
-For both those libraries I wrapped up a few outstanding TODO issues, wrote up some website documentation and added a bunch of unit tests.
+For both those libraries I wrapped up a few outstanding TODO issues, wrote up some [website][json_web] [documentation][parse_web] and added a bunch of unit tests.
 I figured I would do the same thing for the XML library too.
-After all, I had done the hard part, the first 90% of the library was the recursive descent parser which I had most of.
+After all I had done the hard part: the first 90% of the library was the recursive descent parser which I had most of.

+[json_web]: /Rosella/libraries/json.html
+[parse_web]: /Rosella/libraries/parse.html

 So today I got to work on that library, trying to put together the last few bits so I could make the library stable.
-Like I said, I had about 90% of it done earlier.
+Like I said, I had about 90% of it done already.
 I spent the time today doing another 90%.
-I figure I only have about 90% left to go before I have a "real" XML library.
-Somewhere a mathematician is reading this post and inventing new curse words.
+I figure I only have about 90% left to go before I have a "real", usable XML library.
+Somewhere a mathematician is reading this post and inventing new curse words, but nobody can hear him, because he has no friends.

 It turns out that XML is hard.

 Anybody can put together a little parser for XML-like tag syntax with attributes, text, and nested tags.
+That part is dirt simple, and I had that done in an hour or two.
 It's once you start getting into DTD declarations and schema validation that things get messy.
 Honestly, I don't think I can seriously call Rosella's XML library "complete" without those things.
 Or, not without most of them.
 I can probably get away with only the first 90% or so.

 So, what can Rosella's Xml library do today?
-Here is a sample of XML text that I can parse without problems:
+Here is a sample of XML text that I can parse into a document object tree without problems:

     <?xml version="1.0"?>
     <!DOCTYPE foo [